-The energy sector forms a critical part of the infrastructure and is of major significance to most other areas of society.
-Any extensive and long-lasting crisis in i.e. the electricity sector or the oil sector could mean crisis for large sections of society; the private and public sectors are both dependent on energy being supplied.
+The energy sector forms a critical part of the infrastructure and is of major significance to most areas of society.
+Any extensive and long-lasting crisis in i.e. the electricity sector or the oil sector could mean crisis for large sections of society; the private and public sectors are both dependent on a stabile energy supply.

-Contingency planning is only exerted, if a situation cannot be managed using the resources available in the daily operations.
-Contingency planning includes measures aimed at preventing-, reducing the impact of- and rectifying circumstances in crisis situations.
+Many situations are managed using the normal resources available in the daily operations.
+When these resources are not enough to handle the situation, then the contingency plans are used.
+Contingency planning includes measures aimed at preventing, reducing the impact of- and rectifying circumstances in a crisis.

-Contingency planning covers all forms of crisis situations, during peacetime and during war, caused by threats from nature, human beings and technology, including acts of terrorism.
-In the energy sector, the purpose of contingency planning is to ensure that the most important parts of energy supply to society are maintained and can continue.
+Contingency planning covers all forms of crisis, during peacetime and during war, caused by threats from nature, human beings and technology, including acts of terrorism.
+In the energy sector, the purpose of contingency planning is to maintain and ensure that the important parts of the energy supply can continue.

-The different energy sectors have optimised and streamlined operations by using IT systems to manage energy production and the balance and supply of energy.
-This has increased the sectors’ vulnerability to cyber threats in general.
+The different energy sectors have optimized and streamlined operations by using IT and OT systems to manage energy production and the balance and supply of energy.
+This has reduced costs and made the companies more efficient, but it has also increased the sectors’ vulnerability to cyber threats in general.

-IT threats are rarely restricted to one sector only.
-Therefore, The Danish Energy Agency cooperates with other authorities and companies in the sector to find collective solutions to manage these threats.
+Cyber threats are rarely restricted to one sector only.
+Therefore, The Danish Energy Agency cooperates with other authorities and companies in the sectors to find collective solutions to manage these threats.

-Crisis situations often cross borders.
-Therefore, they may affect other countries, i.e. neighbouring countries with interconnected infrastructure.
-As such, it is necessary to look beyond national borders, and also learn from each other’s experiences, in order to prevent and manage crisis situations.
+Crises are often borderless.
+Therefore, they may affect other countries, i.e. neighboring countries with interconnected infrastructure.
+As such, it is necessary to look beyond national borders, and learn from each other’s experiences, in order to prevent and manage crisis situations.